dSapariya/Javascript-Notes/README.md

 // console.log(outerVar); // Error: outerVar is not defined
 // console.log(innerVar); // Error: innerVar is not defined
 ```

-Sure!
-Here's a README file explaining block and block scope in JavaScript.

 ---

 # Block and Block Scope in JavaScript